Session 1 - Module A: Advanced Agent Patterns¶

 return response

-The reflection method analyzes the agent's own response using structured evaluation criteria.
-This systematic approach ensures consistent, high-quality feedback:
+The reflection method analyzes the agent's own data processing approach using structured evaluation criteria focused on data engineering concerns:

-async def _reflect_on_response(self, original_message: str, response: str) -> str:
+async def _reflect_on_processing(self, original_message: str, response: str) -> str:

 critique_prompt = f"""

-Analyze this response to the user's message and provide constructive criticism.
+Analyze this data processing approach and provide constructive criticism.

-If the response is already excellent, say "SATISFACTORY".
+If the approach is already optimal for enterprise scale, say "SATISFACTORY".

 """